Soumyaxtech/Soumyaxtech/README.md

 ### Hi there 👋

-### I'm Soumyajit Koley, a grphic designer and an aspiring SDE
+### I'm Soumyajit Koley, a graphic designer and an aspiring SDE

 # 💫 About Me: